-Getting your containers delivered on site is one of the most exciting parts of building your own container home; this is especially true if you purchased your containers from overseas and haven’t seen them yet.
+Getting your containers delivered onsite is one of the most exciting parts of constructing your own container building.
+This is especially true if you purchased your containers from overseas and haven’t seen them yet.

-On the day your containers are delivered there are numerous tasks which need completing, this article will guide you through how to smoothly take delivery of your containers and site them onto the foundation block.
-We will then look at how you can secure your containers to your foundation and then connect your containers together.
+On the day your containers are delivered there are numerous tasks which need completing.
+This article will guide you through how to smoothly take delivery of your containers and site them onto the foundation block.
+We will then look at how you can secure your containers to your foundation and connect your containers together.

 Preparing the Base of Your Containers